 Record Keeping Requirements

-All employers need to retain certain information on their employees, to ensure compliance with legislation as well as to support personnel administration so as you are prepared to deal with employee relations issues as they arise.
+All employers need to retain certain information on their employees, to ensure compliance with legislation as well as to support personnel administration and be prepared to deal with employee relations issues as they arise.

 Retaining Personal Data Correctly

-The retention of personal data is regulated by the Data Protection Act 1998.
-The Act sets out a number of key principles that must be complied with:
+The retention of personal data is regulated by the Data Protection Act 1998 and GDPR.
+Key principles include:

 - Data must be obtained and processed in a lawful and fair manner